steno1/userManagement/README.md

 A fully functional User Management System built with React, TypeScript, and Redux Toolkit.
 This project fetches user data from an external API and allows users to view, add, update, and delete user information locally within the app.

 🚀 Features

-🌐 Fetch Users: Initial user data fetched from https://jsonplaceholder.typicode.com/users.
+🌐 Fetch Users: Initial user data fetched from JSONPlaceholder API.

-🗂️ Global State Management: Implemented using Redux Toolkit.
+🗂️ Global State Management: Powered by Redux Toolkit.

 ➕ Add Users: Add new users locally.